 To help clear the mist, below we list three of the best UK share dealing accounts that allow you to make long term investments online.

 1. eToro – Overall Best ETF Broker in the UK

-eToro should be the first name of your list in your search for a platform that allows you to make long term investments.
+eToro should be the first name on your list in your search for a platform that allows you to make long term investments.
 Why?
 Well, this is for several reasons.
-First and foremost, eToro offers a wide range of investment products, and all of the investment listed on this page can be accessed at eToro with ease.
+First and foremost, eToro offers a wide range of investment products, and all of the investments listed on this page can be accessed at eToro with ease.
 Not only this, but the platform allows you to buy shares and ETFs without paying any fees or commissions.

 You will also avoid the need to pay any ongoing maintenance fees.
 Other than a 0.5% FX fee that is incurred on all deposits, the only other fee is a $5 withdrawal charge.
 In fact, you will also avoid the standard 0.5% stamp duty fee that you need to pay when buying UK stocks, so this counters the deposit charge.
 In addition to being a low-fee UK broker, eToro is also great for making small investments.

 This is because you can invest from just $50 into shares and ETFs – irrespective of how much the asset is priced at.
 This would be particularly useful when buying US-listed stocks like Apple, Tesla, and Facebook – which run into the hundreds of dollars each. eToro also offers managed portfolios.
 For example, you can copy an expert trader that you like the look of like-for-like.
 Through its CopyPortfolio tool, you can also invest in pre-build portfolios – which is great for diversifying in a risk-averse manner.